You are here:

 The Federal Agency for Nature Conservation (BfN) has compiled current information and publications on marine protection, measures and monitoring.

 The North Sea Office of the Alfred Wegener Institute (AWI) communicates scientific content to politicians, environmental organisations and the public to support the sustainable management of a changing North Sea.
-Available in German only.

 The Baltic Sea Protection Action Plan 2030 aims to efficiently protect the Baltic Sea.
 Measures to achieve this have been developed together with all stakeholder groups on the coast.
-Available in German only.

 Together with other nations, Germany has signed the United Nations Convention on the Protection of the High Seas, which strengthens the protection of biodiversity.